 Advantages:

-Thermal imaging leak detection offers several advantages, including non-destructive testing, identifying hidden moisture issues without damaging building materials, and quickly inspecting large areas.
+Thermal imaging leak detection offers several advantages, including non-destructive testing, which allows for the identification of hidden moisture issues without damaging building materials, and the ability to quickly inspect large areas.

 Condensation within walls: Moisture can accumulate within wall cavities due to temperature differentials between the interior and exterior of a building.
 This condensation can lead to mold growth, structural damage, and insulation deterioration.